Breastfeeding Your High-Risk Baby

 to 12 times in 24 hours.
 This ensures that your baby will take in enough calories

 to grow.
 Usually, there is a progression of feeding cues and the baby becomes hungrier.
 Some

 feeding cues include the following:

 Your high-risk baby may need extra time to learn to let you know when they are ready

 to feed (cue-ing).
 Many mothers find their high-risk babies are too sleepy and sometimes

-that you wake your baby to feed.
+may recommend that you wake your baby to feed.

 Getting ready for discharge

 Usually a baby is doing more nutritive sucking for hospital discharge to be considered.